nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/opp.drawio.png)

-Because OpCodes are represented on 4 bits, the maximum number of instructions we can encode are 16 (`2^4=16`).
+Because OpCodes are represented in 4 bits, the maximum number of instructions we can encode is 16 (`2^4=16`).

-Now, a nice trick we can perform in C (from a data modeling perspective) is to save all possible instructions (and their associated C functions) in an array.
+A nice trick we can perform in C (from a data modeling perspective) is to save all possible instructions (and their associated C functions) in an array.
 The index will represent the actual OpCode (after all, OpCodes are numbers from 0 to 15), and the value will be a pointer to the corresponding C function.

 ```c
 #define NOPS (16) // number of instructions